Skip to content

 - Relay to control water pump

-Result: SPI ADC, GPIO sensor, GPIO relay control
+Result: SPI ADC, GPIO sensor, GPIO relay control — all pin assignments handled automatically.

 Advanced Features